YunlongJiao/pathwaypred/results/160310/5_featselect.md

 ## Independent significance t.test

-For each `yname` in surv.grps, we run independent significance t.test for each pathway and each gene individually and look at the returned p-values.
+For each `yname` in subtype.grps, surv.grps, we run independent significance t.test for each pathway and each gene individually and look at the returned p-values.
 (In case of multiple levels, we run t.test against binary labels that discriminate the last level vs the other levels.)
 In the end we have several different plots to illustrate the results.

 ```r